 Allow bath bombs to dry uncovered 8 hours or overnight.
 Once dry, store in a dry place or container until use.
 Yields: 6 large bath 5 oz bombs or 12 to 15 small 2 oz bath bombs

 Orange Pomander Bath Bombs, a Fresh Take on a Holiday Tradition

-This recipe takes a holiday tradition to whole new level with orange pomander bath bombs.
-The combination of essential oils, spices, and orange peel are a perfect match to the tradition.
+This recipe takes a holiday tradition to a whole new level with orange pomander bath bombs.
+The combination of essential oils, spices, and orange peel are a perfect match for the tradition.
 I could just set a bowl of these bath bombs out and just enjoy their fragrance.

 After finally conquering the art of bath bombs and I can’t help but want to make more!
 I want to make so many different bath bomb colors and scents with essential oils… Can you guess what everyone on my gift giving list is getting this year?
 Speaking of gifts, find this natural beauty recipe and so many more in my book Holiday Essential Oil Gift Making.